Garden Houses

 As authentic heritage from old times, The Royal Homes infused with historical grandeur, stand as a testament to the enduring legacy of royal families and Mandarins, their majestic residences carefully preserved and relocated to the serene Kim Long village.

-What are the Garden Homes (Nha Ruon)?
+What are the Garden Homes (Nha Ruong)?

 The Royal Homes are authentic heritage residences from old times, representing the historical grandeur of royal families and Mandarins.
 These majestic houses have been carefully preserved and relocated to the peaceful Kim Long village.
 Built according to strict Feng Shui principles, a Royal Home is designed as a harmonious ensemble, integrating the house with its surrounding garden, pond, and yard to create a balanced environment.